Guthrie, Texas: Geography

 Guthrie is located in west-central King County, on the north side of the South Wichita River.
 U.S. Route 82 passes through the western side of the community, and U.S. Route 83 passes through the center of Guthrie.

 According to the U.S. Census Bureau, the Guthrie CDP has an area of 4600 ha, of which 2.87 ha, or 0.06%, is covered by water.

 Climate

-According to the Köppen climate classification, Guthrie has a semiarid climate, denoted as BSk on climate maps.
+According to the Köppen climate classification, Guthrie has a humid subtropical climate, denoted as Cfa on climate maps, though it closely borders a cool semi-arid climate (BSk).